foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## Major update
     Now our plugin is also using Foxit RDK 4.0
-    Rdk 4.0 made a lot of major adjustments to optimize a lot of problems
+    It made a lot of major adjustments to optimize a lot of problems It make our plugin easier to use

 This is RDK 4.0 Introduction